-You are required to attend the presentations and to provide feedback to each group.
+All students are required to attend all presentations in their respective classes and to provide feedback to each team.

 The presentation should include:

 - Introduction of all team members with full names.

 - Brief description of the system and users